 As a result, the entire company was covered by seven EMSs by FY2006.
 From FY2007, we started integration of all the EMSs across the company to enhance company-wide environmental management.
-Osaka Gas won integrated ISO 14001 certification in December 2007.
+Osaka Gas obtained integrated ISO 14001 certification in December 2007.
 And since 2009, we have conducted ISO renewal audits every three years and continue to receive accreditation, even making adjustments to satisfy requirements from a 2015 revision of the standard.

 |Business unit||Date of acquisition|

-|Engineering Department (Construction sector)||March 2001|
+|Engineering Department (Construction sector) *1||March 2001|

 |Head Office Building||September 2001|

 |Commercial & Industrial Energy Business Unit *3||February 2006|

 |Integrated certification renewal audit (Third)||October 2015|

 - *1 Current LNG, Power and Engineering Business Unit

 - *3 Currently the Energy Solution Business Unit